Searching for strongly coupled AdS matter with multi-trace deformations: Introduction

-To this end, we will build on the effort initiated in \cite{Apolo:2022fya}.
-The idea is to start from a ``conventional'' holographic CFT that factorizes in the large-$N$ limit, and then turn on an exactly marginal deformation that breaks large-$N$ factorization \eq{ S_{\textrm{CFT}}\mapsto S_{\textrm{CFT}} + \lambda (N) \int \dd^dx \ \bfO_{\textrm{def}}(x) \,. } The ideal scenario would be a setup where we can continuously interpolate between CFTs with dual effective Lagrangians going from \eqref{usualsugra} to \eqref{eq:QCD}, and a deformation of the form \eqref{generaldefintro} could in principle achieve this.
-Note that we have added an $N$ dependence to the deformation parameter $\lambda(N)$ since distinct $N$ scalings lead to different effects in the large-$N$ limit.
-As shown in \cite{Apolo:2022pbq}, a deformation driven by a multi-trace operator with $\lambda \sim N^0$ leads to a theory with a well-defined large-$N$ limit, but one where large-$N$ factorization breaks down, precisely as desired.
-Exactly marginal multi-trace operators exist in known holographic CFTs.
+A general approach for obtaining holographic CFTs without large-$N$ factorization was described in~\cite{Apolo:2022fya}.
+The idea is to start from a ``conventional'' holographic CFT that completely factorizes in the large-$N$ limit, and then turn on an exactly marginal deformation that breaks large-$N$ factorization\footnote{Note that there are instances of AdS/CFT where the CFT does not completely factorize, including AdS${}_5\times S^5$ at finite string coupling, whose moduli space can contain sectors with different $N$-scalings due to coincident D3 branes, see e.g. \cite{Balasubramanian:2001nh}.}${}^,$\footnote{Exactly marginal multi-trace operators exist in known holographic CFTs.
 For example, there is such a double-trace operator in the Klebanov-Witten theory in $d=4$ \cite{Klebanov:1998hh,Aharony:2001pa}, and marginal operators of arbitrary traces are known in symmetric orbifolds of $\mathcal{N}=2$ minimal models in $d=2$ \cite{Belin:2020nmp}.
-In $d = 2$, double-trace deformations consisting of the product of two chiral currents are also known to be exactly marginal \cite{Chaudhuri:1988qb,Dong:2014tsa}.
+In $d = 2$, double-trace deformations consisting of the product of two chiral currents are also known to be exactly marginal \cite{Chaudhuri:1988qb,Dong:2014tsa}. } \eq{ S_{\textrm{CFT}}\mapsto S_{\textrm{CFT}} + \lambda (N) \int \dd^dx \ \bfO_{\textrm{def}}(x) \,. } Here it is important that the deformation parameter $\lambda(N)$ depends on $N$ since distinct $N$ scalings lead to different effects in the large-$N$ limit.
+As shown in \cite{Apolo:2022pbq}, a deformation driven by a multi-trace operator with $\lambda \sim N^0$ leads to a theory with a well-defined large-$N$ limit, but one where large-$N$ factorization is lost.